All your questions answered

 Smidge has a pleasant citrus aroma and smells great unlike other repellents that often have a chemical smell.
 Smidge contains no alcohol, instead being a water-based lotion, which rubs easily into the skin.

-You sure can.
-Smidge actually contains moisturiser and is kind to your skin.
-If any doubts, always read the label, contact us with any queries and we would suggest a small patch test, just to be sure.
+Yes.
+Smidge contains moisturiser and is kind to your skin.
+If any doubts, always read the label, contact us with any queries and we would strongly recommend a small patch test, just to be sure.
+Apply a small amount to your skin and leave for 24 hours to see if there is a reaction.
+If you do have a reaction, stop use immediately.

+Shake the bottle well before use.
 The best way to apply Smidge is to spray it on to your hands and rub it on to all exposed skin.
-For applying to your face, do not spray directly on to your face!
-Spray a small amount on your fingertips and rub on to your face, whilst avoiding your eyes.
+Do not spray directly on your face.
+Spray a small amount on your fingertips and rub on to your face, whilst avoiding your lips and eyes.

 Smidge, like all repellents sold in the UK, has to be approved for use under the Biocidal Products Regulation and this includes their safety for use by humans.
 Each of the four repellent actives going through this system (DEET, Picaridin, IR3535 & Citriodiol) have to go through such safety assessments.
 As such, we cannot categorically say that none of the components of Smidge have been tested on animals.